 A baby with their spine straight has less ability to wiggle and so the person giving birth has to do the work of two.
 This can be long and challenging or fast and furious.
 Also, there are a few posterior labors that are not perceived different than a labor with a baby curled on the left.

 Why?
 Anatomy makes the difference.
-Learn to work with birth anatomy to reduce the challenge of posterior labor by preparing with our Three Sisters of BalanceSM and more.
+Learn to work with birth anatomy to reduce the challenge of posterior labor by preparing with our Three BalancesSM and more.

 What to do?